 "Are there other family members around?
 People like us."

-Lawrence stares at the back of his son's head before he takes a deep breath to answer.
+Lawrence stared at the back of his son's head before he gave an answer.

 "Can't recall."

-Nathan hears this and stops again, confused, and questions what he just heard.
+After hearing this, Nathan stopped again, confused, and questioned what he had just heard.

 "What do you mean you don't know?
 Are you saying that you don't know where our family is?"